vishal20n/GyanVriksh-WE12Jan/README.md

 20 Jan-19 class is scheduled at 10 AM
 1. Finished the dicussion over FD and basic plotting
 2. Assignmnet-I given (submission by 7:00 PM, 25 Jan-19)
+3. Save your individual files as : Poonam-GyanVriksh-WE12Jan-AssignmentI.xls